 Sticky cast iron can be frustrating to deal with and can make cooking a less enjoyable experience.
 Some common problems associated with sticky cast iron include:

-- Rust: A sticky cast iron pan can also be more susceptible to rust, as food particles and moisture can get trapped in the sticky surface, creating an environment for rust to develop.
+- Rust: A sticky cast iron pan can be more susceptible to rust, as food particles and moisture can get trapped in the sticky surface.
+This creates an environment for rust to develop.

 - Difficult to clean: Sticky cast iron can be difficult to clean, as food and residue can cling to the surface.
 Harsh detergents and scrubbing pads can damage the seasoning and further exacerbate the stickiness.

-Why It’s Important to Fix Your Sticky Pan
+Why It’s Important to Fix Your Sticky Cast Iron Pan

 A well-seasoned cast iron pan should have a smooth, non-stick surface that allows food to slide off easily.
 If the surface is sticky, food can stick to the pan, making it difficult to cook and clean.